Individual Project Grants

 Project directly engages Mississippians in one or more of the following ways:

-• Encouraging access to and participation in the arts by under-resourced, under-represented, under-served and marginalized populations in Mississippi.
+- Encouraging access to and participation in the arts by under-resourced, under-represented, under-served populations in Mississippi;

-• Encouraging growth for the artist and/or the community.
+- Encouraging growth for the artist and their community;

-• Building and growing sustainable partnerships with and between artists and community organizations.
+- Building and growing sustainable partnerships between artists and community organizations.

 How To Apply

-Apply online using MAC’s E-grant system.
-Faxed, mailed, or emailed applications are not accepted.
-If you are new to E-grant, please refer to MAC’s video guide on how to create an account.
+Apply online using MAC’s E-Grant system.
+MAC will provide reasonable accommodations for those individuals who are unable to access the online grant system.
+Paper applications are available upon request, up to two weeks ahead of the application deadline.
+If you are new to E-Grant, please refer to MAC’s video guide on how to create an account.
 Please review the guides and video tutorials available on MAC’s Frequently Asked Questions page, then contact MAC staff if you have any questions.

-Please be prepared to submit the following information through the E-grant system:
+Please be prepared to submit the following information through E-Grant:

-• Project Narrative, including Summary, Description and Location: You will provide a detailed description of your proposed project and, if applicable, the community it serves.
+- Project Narrative: You will provide a detailed description of your proposed project and the community it serves.
 This section will also address the Individual Project Grant review criteria.

-• Project Partners: List any people, groups or entities that are involved with your project and the the nature of your collaboration.
+- Project Partners: List any people, groups, or entities that are involved with your project and the nature of your collaboration.
 You will be asked to provide letters of support or intent from these partners.

 Applications should be complete, including all required information and materials.
-Incomplete applications, defined as applications missing one or more of the above-listed documents, will not be considered for funding and will be returned to the applicant.
+Incomplete applications, defined as applications missing one or more of the above-listed documents, will not be considered for funding.

 Supplementary Materials